H. K. Sema

-H. K. Sema (born 1 June 1943) is a former judge of the Supreme Court of India.
-He has also served as the Chairperson of Uttar Pradesh Human Right Commission.
+H. K. Sema (born 1 June 1943) is an Indian jurist and former judge of the Supreme Court of India.
+He has also served as the chairperson of Uttar Pradesh Human Rights Commission.

 Early life

 Sema was born on 1 June 1943.
-He completed his graduation from St Joseph's College, Darjeeling in 1967 and LLB from Government Law College, Mumbai in 1970.
+He completed his graduation from St Joseph's College, Darjeeling in 1967 and a Bachelor of Laws from Government Law College, Mumbai in 1970.